Should You Do Ab Workouts Before or After Running?

 Effective Strength Training Finish

-After your run, your body is fully warmed up, making it an ideal time for focused strength work.
-Performing core exercises post-run allows you to challenge your abdominal muscles without compromising your cardio session.
+After running, your body is fully warmed up, making it an ideal time for focused strength work.
+Post‑run core exercises—like planks, bicycle crunches, Russian twists, and leg raises—help build stability and reduce injury risk without compromising your cardio performance.

 Tips for Combining Running and Core Workouts

-Prioritize your main goal.
-If running performance matters most, run first and do abs afterward.
+Prioritize your main goal — If running performance matters most, run first.

 Finding the Best Routine for Your Goals

-Experiment with both methods and pay attention to how your energy levels, posture, and recovery respond.
-Over time, you’ll discover the routine that helps you run stronger and stay consistent with your workouts.
+Experiment with both methods and pay attention to your energy levels, posture, and recovery.
+Over time, you’ll discover the routine that helps you run stronger, stay consistent, and build long‑term fitness success.